Cuberick-Orion/CIRR/index.md

 <sub>To encourage continuing research in this task, we will additionally provide an implementation of [TIRG](https://github.com/google/tirg) that is compatible with our codebase (coming soon).</sub>

 ## News
  - **Aug.
+2021**: We have opened our test-split evaluation server.
+ - **Aug.
 2021**: We are releasing our dataset and code for the project.
-Evaluation server coming soon!

 ## Licensing